Durss/Twitchat/README.md

 - [x] Autocomplete commands
 - [x] Allow to search on all messages
 - [x] Split view in half with chat on left and notifications/activity feed, new viewers, etc.. on the right
+- [x] Filter only specific commands
+- [x] See viewers count
+- [x] Keep or hide deleted messages
+- [x] See all my followings that are live
 <br>

-- [ ] Filter all commands but a custom list
 - [ ] Expose an API to control some stuff remotely(?)
 - [ ] Parse FFZ emotes
 - [ ] Request scopes on-demand